kureuil/airbag/README.md

                         Changes the working directory -f FILE, --input-file FILE
+                        Changes the configuration used -F FORMATTER, --formatter FORMATTER
+                        Formatter used to display the output.
+Default is `cli` -O [OUTPUTS [OUTPUTS ...]], --out-fmt [OUTPUTS [OUTPUTS ...]]
+                        Additional formatters to use with their file destination
-                        Changes the configuration used -V, --version         Displays the current program\'s version and exit
+  -V, --version         Displays the current program\'s version and exit
 ```